benMerlotti/TequioDemoTrack_Capstone/README.md

 # Tequio Business Management Platform

-**Tequio** is a web-based business management application designed to centralize operations for tracking customer demographics, managing employees, monitoring purchases, and organizing products.
+**TequioDemoTrack** is a web-based business management application designed to centralize operations for tracking customer demographics, managing employees, monitoring purchases, and organizing products.
 This project highlights my ability to develop robust, full-stack applications that balance user experience with operational functionality.

 ![Screenshot of the application](client/public/customers_ss.png)